EDMONTON CHILD SUPPORT LAWYERS

 CONTACT OUR CHILD SUPPORT LAWYERS FOR HELP

 Due to the emotionally charged nature of child support cases, it is important to have an objective advocate assist you.
-The lawyers at Spectrum Family Law can provide you with practical child support solutions so that you can get through this difficult time in a cost-effective manner.
+Our Edmonton divorce lawyers at Spectrum Family Law can provide you with practical child support solutions so that you can get through this difficult time in a cost-effective manner.
 Although it is always preferable to negotiate a resolution of the issues arising out of a separation, our lawyers are prepared to go to court when necessary to ensure your rights are respected.

 Please contact us now to schedule a consultation with one of our lawyers: 1 (855) 892-0646.
 We look forward to meeting with you.

 Biological parents, adoptive parents, step-parents, or other people standing in the place of a parent all have the potential to be considered parents and be obligated to pay child support.

 The Court can make presumptions about who is the parent of a given child.
 A female person who gives birth to a child is presumed to be the biological mother of the child.

 A male person is presumed under the law to be the biological father of a child if:

 a) He was married to the mother of the child when the child was born;

 b) He was married to the mother of the child and the marriage ended less than 300 days before the birth of the child;